 Folder inheritance allows principals to inherit any rights that they have been granted on an object's parent folder.

-Rights override is a rights behavior in which rights that are set on child objects override the rights set on parent objects.
+Rights override is a rights behaviour in which rights that are set on child objects override the rights set on parent objects.
 Rights override occurs under the following circumstances:

 You do not need to disable inheritance to set customized rights on an object.
 The child object inherits the rights settings of the parent object except for the rights that are explicitly set on the child object.
 Also, any changes to rights settings on the parent object apply to the child object.